 It’s also important to note – there are many subskills that go into both decoding and language comprehension.
 It’s not enough to identify that there’s a problem in one of those areas.
 You must dive further into it to identify the exact weaknesses to target instruction.
 Scarborough’s Rope is a helpful model to delve into each area.

 It’s been suggested that strong decoding skills are not necessary for successful reading comprehension if language abilities can make up for any weaknesses.
 This suggestion has led to instructional approaches that promote compensatory strategies for those poor reading skills.
 For example, using the picture clues to identify an unknown word, which was often a cornerstone of balanced literacy instruction.
 In many cases, students are successful with that strategy, and it feels like it works well.
 For a while.
 But, what happens when students begin reading books without pictures?
 How can students “attack” multi-syllable words?
 While decoding and language comprehension definitely support each other, we can’t rely on one to compensate for the other.
 They both must be strong.

 Almost 40 years later, the Simple View of Reading continues to be supported by research.
 With that said, there’s been a bit of refinement in models.
 Our understanding of what goes into both decoding and language comprehension continues to grow.
 This post by Dr. Tim Shanahan gives great information on why the Simple View is too simple.
+Decoding the Simple View of Reading by Mark Seidenberg is also a great read.
 In future posts, I’ll explore the new models that take the Simple View of Reading to the next level.